 Increasing political and religious advocacy for homosexuality has prompted us to restate our position on this critical issue.
 We believe that all matters of faith and conduct must be evaluated on the basis of Holy Scripture, which is our infallible guide (2 Timothy 3:16,17).
 Since the Bible does speak on the subject of homosexuality, it is imperative that the Church correctly understands and articulates the truth on this important contemporary issue.
-Printable Version link at the bottom of this article.
+Printable Version link is located at the bottom of this article.

 This reaffirmation of truth has become all the more urgent because writers sympathetic to the homosexual community have advanced revisionist interpretations of relevant biblical texts that are based upon biased exegesis and mistranslation.
 In effect, they seek to set aside almost 2,000 years of Christian biblical interpretation and ethical teachings.
 We believe these efforts are reflective of the conditions described in 2 Timothy 4:3, “For the time will come when men will not put up with sound doctrine.
 Instead, to suit their own desires, they will gather around them a great number of teachers to say what their itching ears want to hear.”3 (See also v.
 4.)

 It should be noted at the outset that there is absolutely no affirmation of homosexual activity found anywhere in Scripture.
 Rather, the consistent sexual ideal in the Bible is chastity4 for those outside a monogamous heterosexual marriage and fidelity5 for those inside such a marriage.
 There is also abundant evidence that homosexual behavior, along with illicit heterosexual behavior, is immoral and comes under the judgment of God.